Danicus2000000/oyster-linter/doc/Spec.md

 ##### Required:

-**Parameter1**: The display text for the first option.
+**Parameter1**: A string representing the display text for the first option.

-**Parameter2**: The display text for the second option (for choices with only one option, do not supply this parameter).
+**Parameter2**: A string representing the display text for the second option (for choices with only one option, do not supply this parameter).

-**Parameter3** The display text for the third option (for choices with two or fewer options, do not supply this parameter).
+**Parameter3** A string representing the display text for the third option (for choices with two or fewer options, do not supply this parameter).

 ##### Optional:

-**lm1**: The name of the line marker to jump to when option one is selected.
+**lm1**: A string representing the name of the line marker to jump to when option one is selected.
 Technically required due to this, but is written like an optional.

-**lm2**: The name of the line marker to jump to when option two is selected.
+**lm2**: A string representing the name of the line marker to jump to when option two is selected.
 Required for choices with two or more options.

-**lm3**: The name of the line marker to jump to when option three is selected.
+**lm3**: A string representing the name of the line marker to jump to when option three is selected.
 Required for choices with three or more options.

 #### Functionality